-Data / Parameter: QDW {p,y} Data unit: Liter/Day.
-Description: Average nr of litre of purified water used by each person in project participating households in year y.
-Source of data: Monitoring of random sample of project participating households.
-The sample size shall be sufficient to obtain the required 90/10 confidence level or 95/10 if several CPAs are part of the same monitoring process.
+Data / Parameter $QDW{p,y}$ Data unit Liter/Day.
+Description Average nr of litre of purified water used by each person in project participating households in year y.
+Source of data Monitoring of random sample of project participating households.
+The sample size shall be sufficient to obtain the required 90/10 confidence level for annual monitoring or 95/5 confidence level is monitoring is done biennially.
+Furthermore, sample size shall be sufficient to obtain 95/5 confidence level in case annual or biennial sampling is performed for group of CPAs under the PoA.
 Value(s) applied To be determined by SSC-CPA.
-Measurement methods and procedures: Monitoring of random sample of project participating household.
+Measurement methods and procedures To be determined by SSC-CPA.
+Monitoring of random sample of project participating household.
 This will be done according to the monitoring process as described in the Monitoring Plan.
 The households will be monitored for one week, to determine the total consumption of purified water by the household, and this value will be divided by the number of people in the households and by 7 in order to get the average daily consumption of purified water per person.
 In case of a community based water purification system is being used, a single end user contract might be signed for the whole community which get access to the purified water.
-Such a contract must state how many households that are included in the community, and then the annual monitoring might optionally monitor the daily distribution of the purified water from the community based water purification facility and divided this with the total number of households registered as receiving purified water from the community based water purification plant.

-Monitoring frequency: At least every two years.
-QA/QC procedures: The value will be capped at 5.5, in accordance with the methodology.
+Such a contract must state how many households that are included in the community, and then the annual monitoring might optionally monitor the daily distribution of the purified water from the community based water purification facility and divided this with the total number of households registered as receiving purified water.
+Monitoring frequency from the community based water purification plant.
+At least every two years.
+QA/QC procedures The value will be capped at 5.5, in accordance with the methodology.
 Purpose of data Calculation of baseline emissions.
-Additional comment: The number of samples will be according to the required samples as calculated in table of expected values to determine the required sample size, under section B.7.2
+Additional comments The number of samples will be according to the required samples as calculated in table of expected values to determine the required sample size, under section B.7.2